I'm not afraid of storms, for I'm learning how to sail my ship.

 I help people who are unsure of themselves build confidence and self-compassion without becoming selfish or losing their standards.

 My clients struggle like you do.
 Despite being hardworking, giving and creative, relationships are tough.
 When they first come in they feel frustrated and long for deeper connection without having to give up too much or compromise what they want.
-They waffle between feeling too good or not good enough for who they’re dating.
+They waffle between feeling too good or not good enough for the people in their life.
 They worry if others see who they really are they’ll run screaming.
 But they also look at others who seem to have authentic love and feel hopeful it might be out there for them, too.
 So they keep trying despite the disappointment, self-doubt and heart-break.

 Their low self-esteem, shame and anxiety get in the way of the life they want in so many ways.
 They’re overly critical of themselves and others.
 They can't decide which direction to move in order to get the results they want.
 They aren’t who they want to be.
 They feel like they’re failing at learning to accept and like themselves and in their roles as romantic partners.
 And sometimes they push others away or feel like a fake who's trying too hard at work and with their families, too.